Zhongxiao Road

+History

+Zhongxiao Road west of Bade Road used be known as Zhongzheng Road, named after Chiang Kai-shek.
+It got its current name in 1970, after Zhongxiao Road was extended into eastern Taipei.

 Sections

 Zhongxiao Road is divided into east and west sections, as determined by Zhongshan Road, with two numbered sections in the west section and seven numbered sections in the east.